RenaudGervais/old-website/_posts/2015-06-08-cursar-pointing-in-spatial-augmented-reality-from-2d-pointing-devices.md

 share:
 ---

 CurSAR is a project investigating the use of 2D input devices to point at augmented physical objects.
 The main goal of the study was to compare the performance of a pointing task in a SAR and SCREEN condition.
 We created an experimental setup that allowed to have the same view of augmented objects either physical (SAR) or virtual (SCREEN).
-Participants were 11% slower in the SCREEN condition.
+Participants were 11% slower in the SAR condition.
 However, the transfer function of the mouse to the cursor, even without the physical presence of a screen as a reference system for the cursor, continued to the be effective.

 [![](/images/cursar-setup.png)](/images/cursar-setup.png)